The Tutoring Center

 - Don’t wait until the last minute to get help!
 Come in early in the semester or when you start to feel as though you might be having some difficulty with completing an assignment to the best of your ability.

 - Come in prepared!
 If you are working on a paper, bring in the assignment and any notes you have written.
-If you are struggling with a math concept, come in with the problems you have attempted.
+If you are struggling with a math concept, come in with your notes and the problems you have attempted.

 - Don’t hesitate to ask for the help you need.
 If you feel as though you could use a Political Science major to look over your Political Science paper, let us know!
-In the Writing Center, we have a “Tutors and Major” list.
-If you are looking for a science tutor in a course that is not listed, ask us and we will see if any of our tutors have successfully completed the course.
+We have a “Tutors and Major” list in the different centers.
+Or if you are looking for a tutor in a course that is not listed, ask us and we will see if any of our tutors have successfully completed the course.